Understanding the Topology and the Geometry of the Space of Persistence Diagrams via Optimal Partial Transport: -Fr echet means for distributions supported on

 where the last inequality comes from $\FF \circ \Psi \geq \EE$ (Lemma \ref{lem:Dp_smaller_than_W_p}).
 Therefore, $\inf \EE = \inf \FF \circ \Psi$, which is equal to $\inf \FF$, as $\Psi$ is a bijection.
 Also, if $\mu$ is a minimizer of $\EE$ (should it exist), then $\mu \in G$ and $\EE(\mu) = \FF(\Psi(\mu))$.
 Therefore, as the infimum are equal, $\Psi(\mu)$ is a minimizer of $\FF$.
 Reciprocally, if $\tilde{\mu}$ is a minimizer of $\FF$, then, by Lemma \ref{lem:Dp_smaller_than_W_p}, $\FF(\tilde{\mu}) \geq \EE(\Psi^{-1}(\tilde{\mu}))$, and, as the infimum are equal, $\Psi^{-1}(\tilde{\mu})$ is a minimizer of $\EE$. \end{proof}

-The existence of minimizers $\tilde{\mu}$ of $\FF$, that is ``Wasserstein barycenter'' (i.e.~Fr\'echet means for the Wasserstein distance) of $\tilde{\P} \defeq \sum_{i=1}^N \lambda_i \delta_{\tilde{\mu_i}}$, is well-known (see \cite[Theorem 8]{ot:agueh2011barycenters}).
-Proposition \ref{prop:equiv_minimum_functionals} asserts that $\Psi^{-1}(\tilde{\mu})$ is a minimizer of $\EE$ on $\MM^p_{\leq \mtot}$, and thus a Fr\'echet mean of $\P$ according to Lemma \ref{lem:barycenter_small_mass}.
-We therefore have proved the existence of Fr\'echet means in the finite case.
+The existence of minimizers $\tilde{\mu}$ of $\FF$, that is ``Wasserstein barycenter'' (i.e.~$p$-Fr\'echet means for the Wasserstein distance) of $\tilde{\P} \defeq \sum_{i=1}^N \lambda_i \delta_{\tilde{\mu_i}}$, is well-known (see \cite[Theorem 8]{ot:agueh2011barycenters}).
+Proposition \ref{prop:equiv_minimum_functionals} asserts that $\Psi^{-1}(\tilde{\mu})$ is a minimizer of $\EE$ on $\MM^p_{\leq \mtot}$, and thus a $p$-Fr\'echet mean of $\P$ according to Lemma \ref{lem:barycenter_small_mass}.
+We therefore have proved the existence of $p$-Fr\'echet means in the finite case.

-\subsection{Existence and consistency of Fr\'echet means}
+\subsection{Existence and consistency of $p$-Fr\'echet means}

-To extend the result of the previous section to Fr\'echet means of infinitely many measures, we adapt the work of Le Gouic and Loubes \cite{ot:leGouic2016existenceConsistencyWB} to probability distributions supported on $\MM^p$.
-Our Proposition \ref{prop:consistencyBary} corresponds to the Theorem 3 in \cite{ot:leGouic2016existenceConsistencyWB} (consistency of barycenters), and our Theorem \ref{thm:existenceBary} corresponds to the Theorem 2 in \cite{ot:leGouic2016existenceConsistencyWB} (existence of barycenters).
+We now extend the results of the previous section to the $p$-Fr\'echet means of general probability measures supported on $\MM^p$.
+First, we show a \emph{consistency} result, in the vein of \cite[Theorem 3]{ot:leGouic2016existenceConsistencyWB}.

 \begin{proposition} Let $\P_n, \P$ be probability measures in $\WW^p(\MM^p)$.
-Assume that each $\P_n$ has a Fr\'echet mean $\mu_n$ and that $W_p(\P_n,\P) \to 0$.
-Then, the sequence $(\mu_n)_n$ is relatively compact in $(\MM^p,\Dp)$, and any limit of a converging subsequence is a Fr\'echet mean of $\P$. \end{proposition}
+Assume that each $\P_n$ has a $p$-Fr\'echet mean $\mu_n$ and that $W_{p,\Dp}(\P_n,\P) \to 0$.
+Then, the sequence $(\mu_n)_n$ is relatively compact in $(\MM^p,\Dp)$, and any limit of a converging subsequence is a $p$-Fr\'echet mean of $\P$. \end{proposition}